 The County of Los Angeles' JJCPA programs are grounded in the social ecological research (Bronfenbrenner, 1979) and the causal model studies and empirical literature (Elliot, Huizinga, and Menard, 1989).
-This research strongly supports the strategic and programmatic approach, whose central tenet is that behavior is multi-determined through the reciprocal interplay of the youth and his/her social ecology, including family, peers, school, neighborhood and other community settings.
-Given this, Probation and partner stakeholder agencies, through the JJCC and other Countywide strategies and initiatives, will continue to work together to leverage and/or integrate resources to support a comprehensive, multi-disciplinary service delivery model that supports the youth (probationers and at-risk) and their families in their ecology.
+This research strongly supports the strategic and programmatic approach, whose central tenet is that behavior is multidetermined through the reciprocal interplay of the youth and his/her social ecology, including family, peers, school, neighborhood and other community settings.
+Given this, Probation and partner stakeholder agencies, through the JJCC and other Countywide strategies and initiatives, will continue to work together to leverage and/or integrate resources to support a comprehensive, multi-disciplinary service delivery model that supports the youth and their families in their ecology.